-According to BLS, there will only be 400 new game warden positions will be created between 2010 and 2020, which is roughly a five percent growth between 2010 and 2020.
+According to BLS, there will only be 300 new game warden positions will be created between 2016 and 2026, which is roughly a 4% growth between 2016 and 2026.
 Jobs for game wardens should remain competitive since state and federal agencies typically offer higher pay and more opportunities for advancement than local agencies.
 In addition, BLS also suggests that candidates who are bilingual, or who have law enforcement or military experience will find the best opportunities in federal agencies.
-The U.S. Bureau of Labor Statistics (BLS) also reports that the median annual salary for game wardens in 2010 was $49,730.
+The U.S. Bureau of Labor Statistics (BLS) also reports that the median annual salary for game wardens in 2017 was $56,410.

 There are several types of internships offered on the federal level by the U.S. Fish and Wildlife Service.
 The fish and game departments in most states also have their own internship programs, as well.
 For example, Trinity River NWR offers the Student Conservation Association (SCA) internship to college students interested in conservation.
 In addition to receiving a work assignment, interns also receive a weekly stipend, a place to live during their internship, and transportation for work.
 In addition, students who satisfy the terms of their internship also receive an academic scholarship through the SCA Program.